open-turo/nibel/README.md

 @Composable
 fun FirstScreen() { ... }
 ```

-Every external entry should be associated with a corresponding destination type.
-A destination can be related only to a single external entry.
-Using it with multiple entries will result in a compile time error.
+A destination must be associated with **exactly one** compose screen.
+Otherwise, a compile time error will be thrown.

+> `UiExternalEntry` includes all the functionallity of `UiEntry`.
+This includes generating entry classes for navigating within a single feature module.

 ### Navigating fragment to compose

-When you need to navigate from an existing fragment to `FirstScreen` composable, use `Nibel.newFragmentEntry` to instantiate a new entry associated with its destination.
-In this case an instance of `FirstScreenEntry` is created that should be treated as a fragment and used in a transaction for navigation.
+To navigate from an existing fragment to a `FirstScreen` composable, use a destination to obtain a `FirstScreenEntry` instance by calling `Nibel.newFragmentEntry`.
+Treat it as a fragment and use a transaction for navigation.
 ```kotlin
 class ZeroScreenFragment : Fragment() {
   ...